unm-historiography/2016-fall/new-historiography/outlines/jamie-access-update.md

 Access to history and historiography is a broader theme in Kelley's text.
+The term "access" is used here to describe the impact of the physical, intellectual, moral, and philosophical barriers that influence the creation of history.
 Humans exhibit a natural inclination to know things, but access (or lack thereof) colors perspective and affects the perception of truth.
+Since truth has always been a contentious subject in history, and the definition of truth changes from person to person and over time, understanding how access affects that perception is essential to understanding the creation of history.

 #**Access to history in Greek/Roman times**